Spatial-Data-Science-and-GEO-AI-Lab/percept-vsvi-filter/README.md

 ## `torch_segm_images.py`

 Run semantic segmentation on images using PyTorch and output the result into accompanying '.npz' files for further processing.
+If you wish to change the model (option `--modelname`) used for [Mask2Former](https://github.com/facebookresearch/Mask2Former/tree/main) semantic segmentation then [find it on HuggingFace](https://huggingface.co/models?search=mask2former); the default is `facebook/mask2former-swin-large-cityscapes-semantic` and for most users that will be fine.

 ### Examples